oauth2-proxy/oauth2-proxy/docs/docs/configuration/sessions.md

 Sessions allow a user's authentication to be tracked between multiple HTTP requests to a service.

-The OAuth2 Proxy uses a Cookie to track user sessions and will store the session data in one of the available session storage backends.
+The OAuth2 Proxy uses cookies to track user sessions.
+Cookies are encrypted and stored in one of the available session storage backends.

 At present the available backends are (as passed to `--session-store-type`):
 - [cookie](#cookie-storage) (default)